skwigs/ghost/README.md

 * `lg` - Desktops                   1264px to 1903px
 * `xl` - 4k and Ultra-wides         1904px and Up

-These settings are wider than what some projects require.
-That is why `ghost-bootstrap.css` has been included as well with media breakpoints at:
+For projects using bootstrap (or with similar narrower screen sizes) I have also included `ghost-bootstrap.css` with media breakpoints at:

 * `xs` - Xtra small devices (portrait phones)     Up to 575.98px
 * `sm` - Small devices (landscape phones)         576px to 767.98px